sowbug/TribeDuino/README.md

 FSK, which means that there are only two possible period lengths.
 A short period is a binary one, and a long period is a binary zero.

-There is a 342-short-bit gap between packets that would seem pointless for a PC that's decoding the WAV file offline.
+There is a 342-short-bit gap between packets that would seem pointless for a PC that's decoding the sound file offline.
 But for an Arduino or Monotribe that is reading the audio stream real-time, it's a much-needed 75-millisecond break during which the device can do something interesting with the packet it just decoded, such as writing it to flash memory, without falling behind for the next packet.